 Should you do your Deer Stalkers Certificate

-We consider the PDS1 and DSC1 Deer Stalking Certificate - Both the Proficient Deer Stalkers Certificate Level 1 (PDS1) and the The Deer Stalkers Certificate level 1 (DSC1) have both been a huge success, and for many Police forces have been the unofficial requirement for individuals who desire a firearm certificate with an entitlement to shoot deer.
-Both courses have also added a professional feel to deer stalking.
+We consider the PDS1 and DSC1 Deer Stalking Certificate - Both the Proficient Deer Stalkers Certificate Level 1 (PDS1) and the The Deer Stalkers Certificate level 1 (DSC1) have been a huge success, and for many Police forces in the UK, have been the unofficial requirement for individuals who desire a firearm certificate (FAC) with an entitlement to shoot deer.

 (Left: The popular PDS1 Certificate.
 If you'd like to complete your PDS1 Certificate then follow this link for more details: proficient-stalker or call 020 3981 0159 / 0208 239 7311)

 Leading on from the PDS1 Certificate is the popular PDS2 Certificate, which is designed for intermediate stalkers who are seeking to develop their fieldcraft and practical stalking skills in the field.

 Completion of the PDS2 demonstrates dedicated, live stalking experience that can be obtained over 3 - 12 months of mentored stalking and is a superb way of gaining a substantial level of in-field experience.

 For Candidates who have elected to go the DSC1 route, the DSC2 is the next step, however, unlike the DSC1 this second level has not been so widely adopted.
 It seems that whilst there are obvious advantages to taking your DSC1 there are less advantages to taking the Deer Stalkers Certificate Level 2.

 For many the motivation to take the DSC2 arises from a desire to stalk over or lease Forestry Commission land.
 (DSC2 being the requirement), or alternatively because the individual is a professional stalker and quite simply requires a level of experience that is superior to that of the clients that they are taking stalking.